School trips to Berlin

 Can we combine Berlin with another destination?

-You can combine Berlin and [Krakow](https://www.halsbury.com/school-trips/poland/krakow) with an overnight coach transfer as a 5-6 day tour.
-[Munich](https://www.halsbury.com/school-trips/germany/munich) may also be another possibility.
+Yes, if you wish to visit multiple cities then we can organise student trips to Berlin and Krakow, with an overnight coach transfer, as a 5-6 day tour.
+Munich is also another possibility.

 Can I run a cross-curricular school trip to Berlin?

 Yes, you can!
-Berlin is a fantastic destination for a number of subjects, including [German](https://www.halsbury.com/school-trips/subjects/german), [art](https://www.halsbury.com/school-trips/subjects/art) and [history](https://www.halsbury.com/school-trips/subjects/history).
-You can choose to go to visits together or we can split the group up at certain points so that the historians can visit a history attraction while the others visit an art museum, for example.
-Berlin is also a great choice for history groups studying the [Nazis and the Holocaust](https://www.halsbury.com/school-trips/subjects/the-nazis-and-the-holocaust) or the [Cold War](https://www.halsbury.com/school-trips/subjects/the-cold-war).
-Please don't hesitate to [contact us](https://www.halsbury.com/contact-halsbury-travel) for further information on how your cross-curricular school trip to Berlin might work.
+Berlin is a fantastic destination for many subjects.
+You can choose to go to visits together or we can split the group up at certain points so that, for example, some students can visit a history attraction while others visit an art museum.
+Please don't hesitate to contact us for further information on how a cross-curricular school trip to Berlin might work.

 Which visits are a must on a school trip to Berlin?

-The TV tower offers the best views over Berlin and is especially great in the evening.
-And the Brandenburg Gate is another iconic monument in the city centre.
-You'll also want to visit Checkpoint Charlie, the former border crossing between East and West Berlin.
+On our school tours to Berlin, we always recommend groups visit the TV Tower, which offers the best views over Berlin and is especially great in the evening, the Brandenburg Gate, another iconic monument in the city centre, and Checkpoint Charlie, the former border crossing between East and West Berlin.

 Are there any free things to do in Berlin?

-The East Side Gallery is a 1.3km open-air gallery which is a great, free visit for both art and history groups.
-And you can visit the Reichstag dome and rooftop terrace for free too.
-The Berlin Wall Memorial, the Memorial to the Murdered Jews of Europe and the Topography of Terror are all free too.
+There are several free attractions in Berlin, helping to keep costs down for your group.
+The East Side Gallery is a 1.3km open-air gallery, which is a great, free visit for both art and history groups.
+There is also the Reichstag dome and rooftop terrace, the Berlin Wall Memorial, the Memorial to the Murdered Jews of Europe, and the Topography of Terror – all are free to visit.

 Let's chat!